YasiTL/YasiTL/README.md

 ### Hi, I am Yasaman!
 But since you're here, you can call me Yasi ✨

 ### 🤘 About me
-I am a software engineer at Saga Education, and a recent graduate of Illinois Institute of Technology.
+I am a software engineer at Saga Education.
 I am passionate about developing technology that will leave a lasting mark on the communities I love.
-I am always seeking the next challenge and always looking for people I can help rise with me.
+I am always seeking the next challenge and for people I can help rise with me.

 ### 💖 What I love doing...
-* Full stack web development
+Full stack web development
-* Learning about Education, and Education Techology
+Learning about Education, and Education Technology UI/UX Design
-* UI/UX Design
-* Designing and managing creative and technical projects
-* Teaching and mentoring young people
+Designing and managing creative and technical projects Teaching and mentoring young people

 ### 👪 Communities I am involved in...
-* Association for Computing Machinery & ACM's women in computing (ACM-W)
-* National Center for Women in Technology (NCWIT)
-* I am a runner!
+Spewak Racing in STL - I am a marathon runner!

+### 🗣️ Talk to me about...
+Being a hobby collector (foreshadowing)
+Running/Being Active
+Hiking/Camping/Backpacking
+Starting a community group or club
+STL CITY
+Computer Graphics
+Painting and Drawing
+Knitting/Fiber Arts
+Whatever weird hobby you're into this month

-🌟 I am always open to chat, just shoot me an email!
+🌟 I am always open to chat!